-The Westminster Health and Wellbeing Board have endorsed and continue to support the implementation of Like Minded, a sub-regional strategy spanning eight boroughs and their corresponding CCGs in North West London.
+The Westminster Health and Wellbeing Board has endorsed and supports the implementation of Like Minded, a sub-regional strategy spanning eight boroughs and their corresponding CCGs in North West London.
 The delivery of the Like Minded Strategy depends on partnership working to deliver high quality and joined up mental health services to improve the quality of life for individuals, families and communities.